 I had an incredible time shooting with Emily.
 She is quick, detailed, and talented.
 Hopefully I will get another chance to set up a photo shoot with her in the future.

 During my almost 2 hour drive home, I was able to reflect and appreciate the experience of having had brunch with some truly incredible women.
-We’re hoping to go wine tasting one day soon, so you can expect I’ll be covering that on Instagram and the blog!

 This brunch also got me thinking, I need to organize a blogger brunch on the Monterey Bay!
 Who’s down?